 Beat, on the other hand, follows a more reliable and ethically responsible business approach, conforming to local legislation and acting as a responsible company.
 But it strongly talked about this in public, only when it found itself under pressure from the Greek leftist government when the latter tried to impose barriers to the company in favour of the taxi (old-cabs) regulated monopoly.

 The role of government and regulation in Uber and Beat examples

-Governments (UK, Russia, India, Greece) are all hostile to new business model.
+Governments (UK, Russia, India, Greece and others) are all hostile to new business model.
 Period!
 They are also unaware and uninterested to form 21-century regulations that incorporate new context, issues, and modern aspects of governance.

 No matter if we talk of Uber, or Beat or any other startup, the role of government is to facilitate society’s pass over to the next (Economy 4.0) age.
 There are real needs to govern and legislate for data privacy, personalized experiences, security, e-taxation, peer-to-peer economic transactions, e-payments, that government old-logic officials are unaware of, so policies can’t be flexibly adjusted.

-When both companies were found in the fire of crisis, Uber in London and Beat in Greece, only then they activated their public affairs agenda and argumentation.
+When both companies were found in the middle of a crisis incident, Uber in London and Beat in Greece, only then they activated their public affairs agenda and argumentation.
 It was only then that they engaged towards media (loud and clear) and tried to ignite goodwill or tolerance sentiments.

 But this is a failure practice under crisis.
 If a company misses on creating -well before- support and advocacy (through practices, donations, thematic umbrellas, proper information, and statements), in the period of the crisis there’s only reactive messaging defending your positions, but not building so much credibility.